flashflashrevolution/rCubed-multiplayer/README.md

 ./bootstrap.sh
 ```

-## MySQL Connection (Optional)
+## MySQL Connection Access (Optional)

-- You will require access to the server for this to work.
+- You will need to request access to the server for MySQL to function.
 - BasicExamples.zone.xml has the DatabaseManager turned off by default.
-- Set `databaseManager active="true"` and fill in the password in a **separate** zone.xml file
+- Duplicate BasicExamples.zone.xml and set `databaseManager active="true"`.
-Do not add MySQL info any zone file that can be checked in to the depo to prevent accidental checkin.
+- **Do not add MySQL info any zone file that can be checked in to the depo to prevent exposing passwords.**
+- Because SQL wont work for everyone,
-- Make sure there is a safe code path when a database cannot be connected to.
+make sure there is a safe code path when a database cannot be connected to.

 ```zsh
 # Conntects a tunnel to access MySQL server over localhost.